-The Commission was started with no funding other than occasional funds that the OCPO used to support miscellaneous needs of the Commission and the working groups.
+The Commission was started with virtually no funding.
 All members of the Commission were volunteers.
 Prosecutor McDonald and her staff that were assigned to work with the Commission already have full-time duties related to OCPO matters, so their resources are stretched thin.

 One step to sustain and expand the work was to create a 501(c)(3) called the "All of Us Foundation."
-It was established to raise funds for support staff and a national public health awareness campaign around the protocol developed by the Commission.
+It was established to raise funds for support staff and a national public health awareness campaign around the Protocol developed by the Commission.